 When she was 12, she began building a single-engine airplane from a kit in her father’s garage.
 It took two years to complete.

-In 2010, she graduated from the Illinois Mathematics and Science Academy.
-After that Sabrina applied for Massachusetts Institute of Technology.
-Despite her impressive resume, Pasterski was placed in the waiting list.
+In 2010, she graduated from the Illinois Mathematics and Science Academy and then applied at the Massachusetts Institute of Technology.
+Despite her impressive resume, Pasterski was placed on the waiting list.
 Thanks to Professors Allen Haggerty and Earll Murman, who had seen a video of the girl building her airplane on YouTube, Sabina was accepted.
 “Our mouths were hanging open after we looked at it,” Haggerty says.
 “Her potential is off the charts.”

 At age 16, Pasterski piloted the aircraft herself over Lake Michigan, becoming the youngest person ever to fly their own plane.
 “I couldn’t believe it,” recalls Peggy Udden, an executive secretary at MIT.
 “Not only because she was so young, but a girl.”

 Sabina graduated from MIT with a grade average of 5.00, the school’s highest score possible.
-Now she is now working toward her doctorate at Harvard University with full academic freedom.
-It means that she can pursue her own study on her own terms without staff interference.
+Sabina is currently working towards her doctorate at Harvard University with full academic freedom.
+It means that she can pursue her own studies on her own terms without staff interference.

-Now, when it’s been more than eight 11 years since Sabrina have built her first airplane, a lot things have changed.
+Now, when it’s been more than eight years since Sabrina has built her first airplane, a lot of things have changed.
 23-year-old Pasterski has already had great experience.
-Sabrina is a MIT graduate and Harvard Ph.D. candidate who has the world of physics abuzz.
+Sabrina is an MIT graduate and a Harvard PhD candidate who has the world of physics abuzz.